LABWORKS is the most robust, flexible, and accessible LIMS sample management software for your laboratory.

 Manually tracking samples causes frustration and increases the risk of errors.
 Scientists can have difficulty reading labels, especially when taking a frost-covered sample out of freezer storage.
 Barcoding is much more accurate than labeling and virtually error-proof.
 The benefits of a barcoding sample management system include:

-Sample management software should give you tools to manage barcoded labware efficiently and existing non-barcoded stock.
+Sample management software should give you tools to manage barcoded labware efficiently and to manage existing non-barcoded stock.
 Items to consider when choosing a sample tracking system that utilizes barcoding include:

 Accurate Sample Management